ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) A solid block
+A) A straight edge

-B) A pocket by offsetting walls
+B) A solid block

 C) A rounded corner

-D) A straight edge
+D) A pocket by offsetting walls

 ---

-B) A pocket by offsetting walls
+D) A pocket by offsetting walls

 ///